aphp/edsnlp/docs/home/tutorials/multiple-texts.md

 Processing text within a pandas DataFrame is a very common use case.
 In many applications, you'll select a corpus of documents over a distributed cluster, load it in memory and process all texts.

+!!! note "The OMOP CDM"

+    In every tutorial that mention distribution EDS-NLP over a corpus of documents, we will expect the data to be organised using a flavour of the [OMOP Common Data Model](https://www.ohdsi.org/data-standardization/the-common-data-model/).

+    For instance, we expect the input table to provide at least two columns, `note_id` and `note_text`.

-To make sure we can follow along, we propose two recipes for getting the DataFrame: through Spark or using a dummy dataset like before.
+To make sure we can follow along, we propose three recipes for getting the DataFrame: using a dummy dataset like before, loading a CSV or by loading a Spark DataFrame into memory.

 === "Dummy example"